AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The entrance needs to have space for: 4 inlets, one of which is the bottom, slightly larger pipe for backwash, an inlet from the sedimentation tank, and an overflow pipe, so that if the entrance pipe overflows the water is directed elsewhere rather than just spilling all over the place.
 The outlet tank pipe requires space for three outlets from the filter, an outlet to the plant exit, and a drain in the event that maintenance needs to be done or if the effluent quality is not sufficient.

 The pipes connect lengthwise with the pipe so it is their total area that must fit with the area of the tanks.
-In addition to the pipe area, they will be connected with ferncos, which add extra space considerations.
-Additionally, for ease of fabrication the ferncos should not be closer than 1 cm to each other.
+In addition to the pipe area, they will be connected with flexible couplings, which add extra space considerations.
+Additionally, for ease of fabrication the flexible couplings should not be closer than 1 cm to each other.
 The pipe sized determined in this section come from using Onshape to determine feasible pipe placements (as there are many configurations that may fit)

 The minimum sizes for the trunks and drains specified at the beginning of this file turn out to be sufficient for each design, therefore the entrance tank must accommodate: 4 2" pipes and 1 3" pipes (with the overflow being the only pipe that comes from the side of the tank).
 These dimensions require a 12in pipe.
 The exit tank requires 4 2" pipes and 1 3" pipe as well, but the drain is included in that number.
 Thus a 12" pipe is required for the exit as well.